ChangLab/ATACPrimerTool/README.md

 This pipeline requires the following packages: R, samtools and bedtools (>= version 2.19.0).
 These packages must be either be in your `$PATH` or paths can be hardcoded by editing [ATACPrimerTool.yaml](pipelines/ATACPrimerTool_config.yaml).
 We recommend using conda to manage packages if you do not have the required package dependencies.
 Information on conda and the bioconda channel where these packages are available is located at [https://bioconda.github.io/](https://bioconda.github.io/).
+NOTE: If using conda, pypiper needs to be run in a python2 environment.

 ## Running the pipeline